-To: Riverview Gardens School District 1370 Northumberland Drive St. Louis, MO 63137-1413
+То: Riverview Gardens School District 1370 Northumberland Drive

+Cubicati St. Louis, MO 63137-1413

 Subject: Directory Information Opt-Out Notice

 I understand that, pursuant to FERPA, the Riverview Gardens School District may disclose Directory Information, which is certain information about a student that is generally not considered harmful or an invasion of privacy, without the parent's or Eligible Student's consent, except as required by law.
 If the parent or Eligible Student does not want any of the above information to be designated as Directory Information that can be disclosed without the parent's or Eligible Student's consent, please list the full name of the student(s) and the Directory Information that cannot be disclosed about the student(s) without written consent.

-Note: Return of a completed form with "All information" means that the student's portrait will NOT be included in the yearbook.
-If completing this form, send back to child's/children's school(s)
+yearbook If cor Parent/Guardi a completed form with "A" information" means that the student's portrait will NOT opleting this form, send back to child's/children's school(s) an printed name: In Signature:

-Parent/Guard lian printed name:

-Parent/Guard ian Signature: Date:

-OR

-Eligible Stud lent printed name:
+Eligible Stude nthrinted name:

+ntprinted name:

-Eligible Student Signature: Date: Date:
+Eligible Studen t Signature: Date:

+Eligible Student Date of Birth:

 Eligible Student Date of Birth: